stewones/angular-starter-boilerplate/README.md

 # Angular Starter Boilerplate
-> A better seed starter
+> A better seed starter. deprecated in favor of the new [Angular CLI](https://cli.angular.io/)

 # Requirements
 > Latest node and npm